And I can wholeheartedly say, “No.”

 Staying hydrated is key for producing lymph, which the colourless fluid that carries white blood cells, immune cells, and nutrients around the body to remove harmful pathogens and waste product build-up in the tissues.
 (Think of the lymphatic system like your body’s drainage system.)
 When you’re dehydrated, your lymph can have difficulty flowing and your tissues can get backed up with bacteria, setting the stage for a weakened immune system.

-Seeing’s as both I and the Chiropractic profession in general, have come under much scrutiny and bullying from the Friends of Science in Medicine over the last few years I will try to save them time and taxpayers their money (who ultimately pay Regulatory bodies), by stating that Chiropractic is not a cure-all for any health condition.
+Seeing’s as both I and the Chiropractic profession in general, have come under much scrutiny and bullying (it is what it is) from the Friends of Science in Medicine over the last few years, I will save time by stating that Chiropractic is not a cure-all for any health condition.

 That is not what I am suggesting or conveying.

-True health comes from a healthy nervous system, gut and mind working synchronistically.
+True health comes from the nervous system, gut and immune system maintaining intricate communication and efficient feedback.

 For interest sake, chiropractic is the largest natural health care profession in the world (doesn’t take a mental giant to see why we’ve been hit so hard).
 It also has a building body of ethical research that is not funded by big pharma.
 I’m not sure mainstream medicine with its mountain of research, can make that claim.